+This dish is pretty much citrus heaven.
+And considering grapefruit is my favorite citrus and shandy is currently my favorite beer, this meal made me a very happy girl.
 Also, I can’t remember the last time I had non-whole wheat pasta.
 And man, this regular old linguine was good.
 Though it could have had something to do with all the grapefruit goodness, too.
 And beer.

 Dinner on the deck?
 That’s where I want to eat this dish.
 OK, so my deck is nonexistent.
 But maybe if I sit really close to my open windows, I can pretend.

 Especially if I drink a few more grapefruit shandies.
 You gotta do what you gotta do to get that summer feeling, right??